 Petra and Caroline hadn’t faced each other since the New Haven Semifinals last Summer, where Kvitova prevailed in straight-sets.
 All business at ball-up, Kvitova wasted no time, earning two breaks before the first sit-down.
 Wozniacki erased one, but Petra broke right back.
 The first set was done in 45-minutes, 6-2 Kvitova.

-This is Petra’s third Olympic experience.
+This is Petra’s third Summer Games.
 She was a Quarterfinalist in London.
 You can tell by her swagger that she’s determined to finish these games on the podium.
 If she continues to dictate play with her forehand – like she did today – there’s a very real chance that dream comes true.

 NEXT: (RUS) Ekaterina Makarova